AARP Life Insurance Review 2025: Is It Worth It for Seniors

 • Premiums increase every 5 years, often jumping significantly in your 70s.
 Most people on fixed incomes simply can’t keep up.

-• There’s no cash value, and once canceled, you get no money back.
+• There’s no cash value, and once the coverage expires, you get no money back.

 Many seniors we’ve worked with said they felt blindsided when they saw their premiums spike.
-Others let the policy lapse — losing all the money they paid in.
+Others let the policy lapse due to another rate increase — losing all the money they paid in.
 It’s heartbreaking.

-💡 Better option: Guaranteed level term from independent carriers — same simplicity, but your premiums never increase, and coverage can extend to age 90 or longer.
+💡 Better option: Guaranteed level term from independent carriers — same simplicity, but your premiums never increase, more affordable and coverage can extend to age 80 or slightly longer.

 AARP Whole Life Insurance Review